-Author: Jade Nutting, Stage 3 medical student, University of Sydney, Sydney, Australia.
-DermNet NZ Editor-in-chief: Adjunct Assoc.
-Prof. Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: Jade Nutting, Medical Student, University of Sydney, Sydney, NSW, Australia.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 December 2018.

-Giant cell arteritis is a form of vasculitis that most commonly affects the arteries of the scalp and head when it is also known as temporal arteritis .
+Giant cell arteritis is a form of vasculitis that most commonly affects the arteries of the scalp and head; as such, it is also known as temporal arteritis .
 Giant cell arteritis can also cause anterior ischaemic optic neuropathy, cerebral arteritis, and the aortic arch syndrome.

 It is characterised by a severe headache, visual symptoms, malaise, and fever .

-In 50% of cases, giant cell arteritis is associated with polymyalgia rheumatica (PMR), a rheumatic condition causing widespread aching and stiffness.
+In 50% of cases, giant cell arteritis is associated with polymyalgia rheumatica (PMR), a rheumatic condition that causes widespread aching and stiffness.
 It is estimated that 5–15% of people with PMR may develop giant cell arteritis .

 Giant cell arteritis is a large vessel vasculitis of unknown cause .
 The symptoms of giant cell arteritis are due to occlusion of the affected arteries.

-Age, genetics, and infection may be implicated .
-The human leukocyte antigen (HLA)-DR4 has been correlated with giant cell arteritis and polymyalgia rheumatica .
+Age, genetics, and infection may be implicated in its causation .
+The human leukocyte antigen (HLA) DR4 serotype has been correlated with giant cell arteritis and PMR .

 The clinical features of giant cell arteritis are typically :

-Cutaneous manifestations of giant cell arteritis are rare and may occur months after the onset of other symptoms [2,4].
+Cutaneous manifestations of giant cell arteritis are rare and may occur months after the onset of other symptoms; these manifestations include [2,4]:

 Late cutaneous manifestations include ulceration and necrosis of the frontotemporal scalp and tongue .

 Giant cell arteritis may rarely affect another site, such as the lower limb, but widespread skin lesions are rare.
-They are caused by occlusion of small vessels in the dermis or subcutis .
+This type of lesion are caused by occlusion of small vessels in the dermis or subcutis .

-It is estimated that 13–19% of patients with giant cell arteritis experience ischaemia of an optic artery causing sudden partial or complete vision loss, which may be permanent [1,2].
+It is estimated that 13–19% of patients with giant cell arteritis experience ischaemia of an optic artery, causing sudden partial or complete vision loss that may be permanent [1,2].

 Patients who develop scalp necrosis have an increased risk of vision loss and mortality .